RateSetter Loan Plevin PPI Check & Claim Service

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If RateSetter charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from RateSetter Loans
+Recover your PPI from RateSetter Loans due to undisclosed commission

 How we can help with your RateSetter Loan 'Plevin' PPI claim